≡ Menu

 However…

-Like all large breeds St Bernards have a short life expectancy of 7 to 10 years.
+Like all large breeds, St Bernards have a short life expectancy of 7 to 10 years.
 Because of their large size, their cardiovascular system has to work extra hard to pump blood.
 This takes a toll on their bodies in the long run.
+So if you bring a Saint Bernard puppy home, prepare yourself and your kids for the inevitable.

 There is nothing you can do about it…

 Nature intended this wonderful dog to have a short life span.
 But in the little time he is around, he brings joy and happiness wherever he goes.
-So it’s certainly worth brining this dog home.
+So it’s undoubtedly worth bringing this dog home.
 He deserves a loving family.

-St Bernards are big and strong dogs, but vulnerable to certain health issues such as…
+St Bernards are big and strong dogs, but vulnerable to specific health issues such as…

 And while…